herrera-ignacio/nodebook/README.md

 Add tag if you want and Click Next:Review

 Click Create User
+# Advanced: Kubernetes
+ #### What is Kubernetes?

+System for running many different containers over multiple different machines.

+In Kubernetes, you have 'Clusters', each one with a _Master_ node that controls what each node does, where nodes are virtual machines or physical computers running containers, and where a _Load Balancer_ distributes traffic between those nodes when a _request_ arrives.

+ #### Why use Kubernetes?

+When you need to run many different containers with different images.

+Scaling strategy of Elastic Beanstalk is to replicate machines, but with little control over what each one was doing, using a _Load Balancer_ to manage traffic.
+This would be inneficient in the previous case.

+ ## Work with Kubernetes

+ #### Development

+* [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/): managing the VM __LOCAL__
+* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): managing containers in node

+ #### Production

+Alternatives
+* (__EKS__):  Amazon Elastic Kubernetes Service
+* (__GKE__): Google Cloud Kubernetes Engine
+* Do it yourself
 # Books to read
 * Building Bots with Node.js
     * Stefan Buttigieg, Milorad Jevdjenic